shubhnsit/ecom-project/README.md

 SCI stands for Service Connector Interface which is a cloud api-gateway which will parse every request going to order and product service.
 This service acts as a Eureka client and is registered on the Service Registry App (Eureka Server).

+Focuses on securing routes and validating incoming requests.
+Utilizes JWT for token authentication.
+Filters requests to check for the presence of a valid authorization token and routes them accordingly.

 # auth-service
 auth-service will be used to register user in database.
 It also allows creation of JWT token based on registered users only.It also exposes one endpoint which will be used to validate token.
 This service acts as a Eureka client and is registered on the Service Registry App (Eureka Server).

+Manages user authentication and registration.
+Offers endpoints for user registration, token generation, and token validation.
+Utilizes Spring Security's AuthenticationManager to verify user credentials.

 Service Endpoints:
 `localhost:8080/auth/register`